ThomasCantuti/University/Software_engineering/01_Introduction.md

 - ACM (Association for Computing Machinery)

 **Concepts**:
-- **Norm/Normalization**:
+- **Norm/Normalization (same of standard)**:
-    - adjusting several similar things to a common type or norm (defined by RAE - Royal Spanish Academy)
+    - general rule or guideline that is commonly accepted or followed (defined by RAE - Royal Spanish Academy)
     - organizations: ISO, IEC (International Electrotechnical Commission), ITU-T (International Telecommunication Union - Telecommunication Standardization Sector)
-- **Standard/Standardization**:
-    - establishes a set of technical specifications or criteria intended to be used consistently as rules or guidelines in a specific context
+- **Standard/Standardization (same of norm)**:
+    - official or formal rule that defines how something should be done
     - organizations: ACM, ISO, IEC, ITU-T, AENOR (Spanish Association for Standardization and Certification) = UNE, CTN (Technical Standardization Committee)
 - **Recommendation**:
-    - similar to a norm or standard
+    - suggestion or advice, usually not mandatory, on how to improve or do something (similar to a norm or standard but free which they often require a fee)
     - organizations: W3C and OMG
-    - usually free, unlike norms or standards, which often require a fee

 **Organizations**:
 - **W3C**: